 - Get help from persons or agencies specializing in crisis intervention and suicide prevention.

 Many people at some time in their lives think about following through on suicide.
-Most decide to live, because they eventually come to realize that the crisis is temporary and death is permanent.
-On other hand, people having a crisis sometimes perceive their dilemma as inescapable and feel an utter loss of control.
+Most decide to live because they eventually come to realize that the crisis is temporary and death is permanent.
+On the other hand, people having a crisis sometimes perceive their dilemma as inescapable and feel an utter loss of control.
 These are some of the feelings and things they experience:

 - Can't stop the pain